 - 1. Ohio Rev. Code § 5705.41(B) prohibits expenditures (disbursements plus certified commitments) from exceeding appropriations.
-We compared total expenditures to total approved appropriations (Ohio Rev. Code §§ 5705.38 and 5705.40) plus any carryover appropriations for the General, State Highway and Sewer Operating Funds for the year ended December 31, 2020 and for the General, Street Construction Maintenance and Repair and State Highway Funds for the year ended December 31, 2019, as recorded in the Appropriation Status Report.
+We compared total expenditures to total approved appropriations (Ohio Rev. Code §§ 5705.38 and 5705.40) plus any carryover appropriations for the years ended December 31, 2020 and 2019 for the General, Street Construction and Sewer Operating funds, as recorded in the Appropriation Status Report.
 We observed no funds for which expenditures exceeded appropriations. - 2.
-We inspected the 5 largest interfund transfers from the 2019 Interfund Transfer Listing for compliance with Ohio Rev. Code §§ 5705.14 .16.
-We found no evidence of transfers these Sections prohibit, or for which § 5705.16 would require approval by the Tax Commissioner. - 3.
 We inspected the Cash Summary by Fund Report for the years ended December 31, 2020 and 2019 for negative cash fund balance.
 Ohio Rev. Code § 5705.10(I) provides that money paid into a fund must be used for the purposes for which such fund is established.
 As a result, a negative fund cash balance indicates that money from one fund was used to cover the expenses of another.
 There were no funds having negative cash fund balances.